Fano 3-folds and classification of constantly curved holomorphic $2$-spheres of degree $6$ in the complex Grassmannian $G(2,5)$: The moduli space and new examples

 Set $q=e^{\sqrt{-1}(\theta_2+\theta_5-\theta_3-\theta_4)}$.
 Then a similar argument to that deriving \eqref{DEF} leads to $ \aligned &q^2-Qq+1=0, \endaligned $ where Since $|q|=1$, it forces $Q(t)\in [-2,2]$.
 It is straightforward to show that $Y(T)=Q(t)\in [-2,2]$.
 Therefore, combining Remark \ref{three inequality not indep}, we obtain that the norm of $X(T)$ is also less than or equal to $2$.
 This completes the proof that $T=\sigma(t)$ lies in $S$.

 We are left with showing that the real dimension of the semialgebraic set $S$ is $2$.
 At the generic point $p_0=(1,\frac{1}{2},\frac{1}{8})\in S$ (for the choice of $p_0$, see Example \ref{example0} below for details).
-A calculation gives

-Owing to the implicit function theorem, near $p_0$, $S$ is locally a graph of $t_0$ and $t_1$; hence, its real dimension is $2$. \end{proof} \begin{remark} We point out that the involution $\sigma$ comes from the reciprocal transformation of\, $\mathbb{C}P^1$ {\em (}see the proof of the following Theorem{\em )}. \end{remark} Now, we are in a position to present our main theorem.
-Denote by $\mathcal{M}$ the moduli space of generic constantly curved holomorphic $2$-spheres of degree $6$ in $G(2,5)$, modulo, extrinsically, the ambient unitary $U(5)$-equivalence, and intrinsically, the internal M\"{o}bius reparametrization.
+A calculation gives { } Owing to the implicit function theorem, near $p_0$, $S$ is locally a graph of $t_0$ and $t_1$; hence, its real dimension is $2$. \end{proof} \begin{remark} We point out that the involution $\sigma$ comes from the reciprocal transformation of\, $\mathbb{C}P^1$ {\em (}see the proof of the following Theorem{\em )}. \end{remark} Now, we are in a position to present our main theorem.
+Denote by $\mathcal{M}$ the moduli space of constantly curved holomorphic $2$-spheres belonging to the generally ramified family in $G(2,5)$, modulo the extrinsic ambient $U(5)$-equivalence and the internal M\"{o}bius reparametrization.

 \begin{theorem} $\mathcal{M}=S/\mathbb{Z}_2$, so that it is a $2$-dimensional semialgebraic set. \end{theorem}

 \begin{proof} Our first goal is to show that a holomorphic $2$-sphere of the diagonal family is also determined by its coefficients of $z^k,~k=2,3,4$ in \eqref{Ccurve}.
 Consider the quotients of them respectively to define a map { }